B0TJerry/badcalc/README.md

 This calculator is mostly meant to be used in a linux terminal, I just compile in using g++ while nameing it badcalc like this g++ badcalc.cpp -o badcalc, lastly I would just do ./badcalc and it somehow works.
 As of making this work on anything except linux is far beyond me and my coding skills or willingness to do it
 ### to do
+* add probability funtions
+* eventually make a working gui
+* add ability to just accept take an equation and answer it
+* add ability to optionally add, subtract, etc. more than just two terms
+* add ability to not show the option typed by the user for the calcmode selected and just hide it
+* add comments so when I leave the project and come back to it after a while, I don't come back wondering what the hell I was doing
+* make sure that the code doesnt turn into a mess of spagetti code that is unreadable